SThor/expense-pwa/README.md

 2. **Account Selection**: Choose which YNAB accounts to use
 3. **Swile Integration**: If you have Swile meal vouchers, toggle the Swile section
 4. **Details**:
+   - Choose the transaction date (defaults to today)
    - Select a payee (auto-suggested based on location)
    - Choose a category (smart suggestions based on history)
    - Add a memo if needed